-By looking at the aftermath of the market crash we can understand why skew exist, why it is important, how we see it in our everyday trading, how we can use it in our option trading and how you can see it in your option chain and trading platform.
+By looking at the aftermath of the market crash we can understand why skew exists, why it is essential, how we see it in our everyday trading, how we can use it in our options trading and how you can see it in your option chain and trading platform.

 Why Does Skew Exist

 The majority of market participants hold long stock, usually over the long-term.
 Think of how many positions and the size of those positions mutual funds hold or retirement accounts such as 401-ks.
-A mutual fund, retirement accounts or other large portfolios can't simply enter and exit positions on a whim so they need a way to protect themselves against a market downturn.
+A mutual fund, retirement accounts or other large portfolios can't just enter and exit positions on a whim, so they need a way to protect themselves against a market downturn.

 These investors go into the market and purchase portfolio insurance.
 Insurance, in stock market terms, comes in the form of long put options that are deep out of the money.
 If the market begins to crash these cheap out of the money puts are suddenly worth a lot of money.

 What happens when people purchase options?
 It drives up the price and volatility of those strikes.
 We compound this even further by noting that when it comes to short options or writing options, the majority is done through calls in the form of covered calls.
 Covered calls are widely used because they are a good beginner strategy, the pair well with a long stock portfolio and they can be traded in retirement accounts.
 What happens when people sell options?
 It drives the price and volatility lower in those strikes.

 This is how we get higher volatility for out of the money puts versus out of the money calls.
 This phenomenon can seem in just about every equity option class.
 There are times when the skew will fall out of whack, usually heavy buying in out of the money calls but these occurrences are few and far between.

 We Know About Equity Skew, What About Commodity Skew